GfSE/SAF-Specification/aspects.md

 **Objective**

 Presents all the elements as a standalone structure.
 Presents all the elements as a specialization hierarchy, provides a text definition for each one and references the source of the element.
-## Aspect Traceability
-**Objective**

-Identifies and describes the traceability between requirements or standards and model elements in the various domains and viewpoints.